-My first Christmas in recovery was an emotional roller coaster.
+My first holiday season in recovery was an emotional roller coaster.
 As those who have struggled with addiction can understand, being around family during the holidays is hard.
 Sometimes, recovery involves taking a break from certain people and situations so as to really focus on oneself and avoid bad influences.
 Because no matter how much we love our families and no matter how much they love us, having them too involved in the first stages of recovery can be a major distraction and very difficult to navigate.

-My First Christmas in Recovery
+My First Holiday Season in Recovery

-Leading up to my first sober Christmas since my struggle with addiction, I was living in South Florida, (away from my family in New Jersey) and I was about 6 months sober.
-Originally, I assumed I would go home for Christmas because hey, I was sober!
+Leading up to my first sober holiday season since my struggle with addiction, I was living in South Florida, (away from my family in New Jersey) and I was about 6 months sober.
+Originally, I assumed I would go home because hey, I was sober!
 But my mom didn’t feel comfortable enough to let me come home yet.
 I had been in and out of recovery the past 5 years and she so badly did not want to mess up whatever was working down in Florida.

 I was upset, but how could I argue with her?
 I spent the last several years tormenting her.
 Thankfully I was in a good place mentally, which allowed me to stay calm and avoid getting angry with her or screaming at her that I deserved to come home.
 At the time, I didn’t deserve anything except for another sober day.

 But that didn’t change the fact that I was upset.
 That’s how life works: We have ideas and expectations in our heads.
-Often, expectations are resentment waiting to happen—and I had just found a meaty resentment for the Christmas season.
+Often, expectations are resentment waiting to happen—and I had just found a meaty resentment for the holiday season.